-Error Detecting Codes
+Error Detecting Codes in Functional Safety — IEC 61508

-Error Detecting Codes
+Error Detecting Codes in Functional Safety — IEC 61508

-Error detecting codes are mathematical techniques that add extra redundancy bits to digital information.
-These codes allow a system to check whether data has been corrupted during transmission or storage.
+Error detecting codes add extra redundancy bits to digital information, allowing a system to check whether data has been corrupted.
 Common examples include parity bits, checksums, Hamming codes, and cyclic redundancy checks (CRC).
-In functional safety, their purpose is not to correct errors but to prevent faulty data from being used in safety-critical decisions.

 When to use

-• Safety-related communication between sensors, controllers, and actuators.
+• Safety-related communication between sensors, controllers, and actuators

-• Protecting memory contents in embedded controllers or safety PLCs.
+• Protecting memory contents in embedded controllers or safety PLCs

-• Serial communication links exposed to noise or interference.
+• Serial communication links exposed to noise or interference

-• Any case where corrupted data could cause a dangerous or unintended actuation.
+• Any case where corrupted data could cause a dangerous or unintended actuation

 Inputs